-Acute Symptoms/Effects - Dust may cause mechanical and/or chemical irritation of the respiratory system.
-Dust can cause physical obstructions in the nasal passages, resulting in dryness of nose, dry cough, and sneezing.
-Dust may cause mechanical and possibly chemical irritation of the eyes.

-Delayed Symptoms/Effects - Unique delayed effects are not anticipated after exposure.
+- Acute Symptoms/Effects Dust may cause mechanical irritation of the eyes and respiratory system.
+Dust can cause physical obstructions in the nasal passages, resulting in dryness of nose, dry cough, and sneezing. - Delayed Symptoms/Effects Unique delayed effects are not anticipated after exposure.
 See Section 11 for additional information on chronic effects.